Ghalicb/ICG-SwissGraphics/Project/Report/final/src/report.md

 # Workload

 ## Daniel Filipe Nunes Silva
 First, I implemented the Cuboid class and designed the basic Cornell box.
-Then, I implemented the lights: AreaLight and Spotlight classes and how they are integrated in the lighting function.
-Finally, I worked on glossy surfaces and described two Cornell boxes with 3 sphere and 3 cuboids of different surfaces.
+Then, I made research for and implemented the lights: AreaLight and Spotlight classes and how they are integrated in the lighting function.
+Finally, I worked on glossy surfaces (including the method that computes the outgoing vector) and described two Cornell boxes with 3 sphere and 3 cuboids of different surfaces.

 ## Samuel Chassot
-I implemented the basic path tracing algorithm with diffuse (which was replaced by glossiness) and mirror objects.
-Then I implemented transparency (with refraction and Fresnel) and then caustics effect.
+I made research about how to do path tracing and then implemented the basic path tracing algorithm with diffuse (which was replaced by glossiness) and mirror objects.
+Then I made research and implemented transparency (with refraction and Fresnel including the two corresponding functions in *vec3.h* that computes them) and then caustics effect.
+Finally I designed and described the glass with straw scene and Cornell Box with a cuboid and a ball.

 ## Ghali Chraïbi
 I implemented first the ClosedCylinder shape.
 Then I documented myself and tried an implementation of the refraction effect (before we decided to use path tracing).
 Afterwards I thought about how to implement the AreaLight and helped in the implementation of Light/AreaLight.
 Finally I designed and implemented various scenes.